elasticio/elasticio.github.io/content/_components/edifact-parser/index.md

 ## Actions

-* *Parse* - Parses an incoming EDIFACT attachment.
+EDIFACT Parse action expects an incoming message(es) with EDI attachment(s) in it.